csdm/java-example-projects/spring-kafka-rest-controller/README.md

 The `message` field is a required string that represent the message to send on the topic; the `senderId` represents an identification code for the user who call the api.
 This field could be null or blank but in this case a default id will be assigned to the sender.

 All the needed configuration are written in the `application.yml` and in this Development Environment overwriter, `application-dev.yml`.

+There are no particular configurations for Kafka broker and Kafka topic.